haddocking/haddock3/docs/continuing_runs.md

 log
 ```

-Now, you noticed you introduced the wrong values for the `4_flexref` module.
-Therefore, you want to repeat the run only for `4_flexref` onwards without
-repeating the previous successful steps.
+Now, imagine that later in your analysis, you notice that you used wrong parameters for the flexible refinement (`4_flexref`) stage, setting `randremoval=true` instead of `randremoval=false`.
+Therefore, you want to repeat the run only for `4_flexref` onwards without repeating the previous successful steps.
 For that, you should do the following:

 ```
 haddock3 my-haddock3-config-file.cfg --restart 4